 As a pragmatist I consider methodological decisions to be shaped by the practicalities of inquiry, considering details and rationalising the research design applied in this research.
 A quasi-experimental design (e.g., where trials were designed to fit a real-world setting) was selected for these investigations (Shadish, Cook, & Campbell, 2002).
 Conforming to pragmatism's primary focus on the practical problems experienced by researchers, the research questions posited, and the consequences of inquiry (Giacobbi et al., 2005), a 'within-subjects' design for independent variables testing was employed.
 A 'within-subjects' design has a number of advantages.
 Firstly, they have a greater statistical power than 'between-subjects' designs, meaning that you need fewer participants in the study in order to find statistically significant effects (Gratton & Jones, 2010).
-The reason this is so relevant is that by using a 'within-subjects' design you have in effect increased the number of subjects relative to a 'between-subjects' design.
+The reason this is so relevant is that by using a 'within-subjects' design.
 A fundamental inferential statistics principle is that, as the number of subjects increases, statistical power increases, and the probability of Type 2 error decreases (Schmidt, 1992).
 Moreover, with 'within-subjects' designs, the conditions are always exactly equivalent with respect to individual difference variables since the participants are the same in the different conditions.
 A pragmatic approach (e.g., no restrictions on the chosen methods) was taken when considering the disadvantages for employing a 'within-subject' design, which can be referred to as carryover effects or practice effects (e.g., where participants improve at the task as a result of repeated trials).
 In general, this means that participation in one condition (e.g., TFA) may impact performance in the other (e.g., BFA), thus creating a confounding extraneous variable that varies with the independent variable (Thomas et al., 2011).